-Prior to joining the WPI community, Harmon served as associate director and acting director of athletics at Wellesley College.
-She earned a BA in business administration at Bellarmine University where she played Division II basketball, and later received her MS in sport management from UMass Amherst.
+Prior to her appointment at WPI, Harmon served as associate director, then acting director of athletics at Wellesley College.
+She is a graduate of Bellarmine College (University) in Louisville, Ky., where she played Division II basketball.
+She received a BA in business administration from Bellarmine before earning an MS in sport management from UMass Amherst.

 Harmon was an inaugural inductee into the Anderson High School (Cincinnati, OH) Athletic Hall of Fame for her outstanding accomplishments in basketball, soccer, softball and track & field.
 Harmon lives with her wife Darnell Adams in Boston.